 Research and Development.
 We invest heavily in research and development in order to drive user engagement and customer satisfaction on our platform, which we believe helps to drive organic growth of new users.
 This, in turn, drives additional growth in, and better lifetime value of, our paid subscribers, as well as increased advertising revenue from impressions from our free users.
 Expenses are primarily made up of costs incurred for the development of new and improved products and features in our applications.
 Such expenses include employee-related compensation, including stock-based compensation, of engineers, designers, and product managers, in addition to materials, travel and direct costs associated with the design and required testing of our platform.
 We expect engineers, designers, and product managers to represent a significant portion of our employees for the foreseeable future.
 We regularly test product improvements with our users.
 Many of these tests start by making small changes in the product that affect small numbers of users.
 As the tests evolve, they can require increasing investment and can impact more users.
 This process of constant testing is how we implement many of our new products and improvements to our platform and, in total, require large investments and involve substantial time and risks to develop and launch.
-Some of these products may not be well received or may take a long time for users to adopt.
-As a result, the benefits of our research and development in the future.
+Some of these products and product improvements may not be well received or may take a long time for users to adopt.
+As a result, the benefits of our research and development investments may be difficult to forecast.
+We expect to continue to spend a significant portion of our revenues on research and development in the future.